 A dual enrollment agreement with the parent or guardian is required.
-A dual-enrolled student may enroll in as many courses as the parent or guardian approves; however, only 6 semester hours may be billed at the agreed upon reduced dual-enrolled price.
-Semester hours greater than 6 will be charged at a semester hour rate.
-Under the terms of the formal agreement, the parent or guardian must agree to assume the additional semester hour cost when the student enrolls in more than 6 semester hours.
+A dual-enrolled student may enroll in as many courses as the sending district approves, but can be no more than 11 semester hours total per semester at the dual-enrolled price.